Charidotella sexpunctata

 Charidotella sexpunctata, the golden tortoise beetle, is a species of beetle in the leaf beetle family, Chrysomelidae.
 It is native to the Americas, and very broadly distributed.
-Charidotella sexpunctata was formerly known as Metriona bicolor.
+Charidotella sexpunctata in North America was formerly known as Metriona bicolor.
 The species has also been seen in regions reaching up to Argentina.

 Taxonomy

 There are two subspecies, ssp. bicolor and ssp. sexpunctata.

 Description

 When disturbed, C. sexpunctata turns red with black spots, likely to warn off predators.

 Adult C. sexpunctata measure 5–7 mm in length.
 They are variable in color from reddish-brown with black spots to brilliant, mirror-like gold, earning it the nickname "goldbug".
 Elytral margins are expanded and nearly transparent.

 The color changes through its development, during mating, and during times of disturbance, such as when it is touched by a human researcher.
 Scientists have not examined the color-change mechanism in this species.
 However, color change in the related Panamanian Charidotella egregia (also called 'golden tortoise beetle') occurs when this beetle's elytra hydrate and dehydrate.
 Adults of both species can turn from shiny gold through reddish-brown when disturbed.